 For decades the United States Congress abdicated its duty to manage resolution of the political status of Puerto Rico based on the U.S. national interest and fully informed democratic self-determination.
-This has denied the choice of freedom and equality to millions of U.S. citizen residents living in the territory since it has been within the national borders of the United States.
+This has denied freedom and equality to millions of U.S. citizen residents living in the territory since it has been within the national borders of the United States.

-During this period of Congressional abdication ambiguity about the legal status of the territory was encouraged, promoted and exploited by the anti-statehood faction in Puerto Rico.
+During this period of Congressional abdication, ambiguity about the legal status of the territory was encouraged, promoted and exploited by the anti-statehood faction in Puerto Rico.
 The anti-statehood “commonwealth” party was bankrolled by corporations profiting from federal tax shelters, protected by allies in the Washington world of pay to play anti-statehood Congressional lobbyists.

 This anti-statehood collusion prevented Puerto Rico from being integrated into the social, political and economic life of the nation.
 Falsely referring to the territorial commonwealth as a “country,” promoters of the anti-statehood “commonwealth” scam ensured Puerto Rico was denied sustainable economic diversification and instead become hooked and addicted to federal subsidization of the local commonwealth regime.

-- Free association is an international political status, it does not exist under domestic U.S. law but rather as provided by a treaty of association.
+- Free association is an international political status.
+It does not exist under domestic U.S. law but rather as provided by a treaty of association.
 It is a political status recognized under international law, including United Nations General Assembly resolutions.
 As such it is a sovereign, democratic, self-governing and decolonizing status.

 - Free association is implemented under U.S. law by a treaty or international agreement approved by both governments in accordance with their respective constitutional process for ratifying international instruments.

-- Free association is not a permanent constitutionally defined status, it is a statutorily approved status that continues only as long as the agreement creating the association remains in effect.
+- Free association is not a permanent, constitutionally defined status.
+It is a statutorily approved status that continues only as long as the agreement creating the association remains in effect.
 It is a sovereign right of either party to terminate the agreement.
 The relationships of free association that the U.S. has at present have to be renegotiated every 5 years.

 - Free association with the U.S. is different than with any other nation, because the U.S. Constitution defines a unique form of federalism in which federal and state government powers are limited.
 Statehood, territorial status and the federal district which is the seat of our national governments are the only domestic forms of political status that are constitutionally defined for a territory and people under U.S. national sovereignty.